 The D.C. vs. Heller ruling in 2008 by the United States Supreme Court upheld an individual’s right to keep and bear arms, defending the Second Amendment of the Constitution.
 Too often, prosecuting attorneys will pad on weapons charges to inflate felony offenses.
 They ignore your rights, and you suffer a longer sentence as a consequence.

-Milwaukee gun lawyer Tom Grieve has been in the court of defendants subject to such unfair legal treatment.
-He has stood up against ATF review boards and defended individuals’ right to bear arms.
-You can trust him to defend your rights when they are under attack on the local or state level.
+Grieve Law’s Wisconsin gun lawyers have been on the side of defendants subject to such unfair legal treatment.
+We stand up against ATF review boards and defended individuals’ right to bear arms.
+You can trust our attorneys to defend your rights when they are under attack on the local or state level.

 Wisconsin Lawmakers Propose New Ban on Semi-Automatic Weapons